 Available on the album ‘Sons & Fascination/Sister Feelings Call’ via Virgin/EMI Records

 Not actually written as an instrumental, the original appeared on the B-side of VISAGE’s first single ‘Tar’ and was much faster paced, featuring Steve Strange rambling about not very much.
 For its dance mix, ‘Frequency 7’ was slowed down and Strange’s vocal removed.
 The result was a masterclass in Barry Adamson’s bass counterpointing with Billy Currie’s ARP Odyssey bursts of screaming aggression and Rusty Egan’s metronomic electronic beats.
-The creepy robotic flavour is as much Adamson’s as it is Currie’s and the reworking was a welcome addition to the 12 inch version of ‘Mind Of A Toy’.
+The creepy robotic flavour is as much Adamson’s as it is Currie’s.

 Available on the album ‘The Anvil’ via Cherry Red